-Taken together, all of these trends help underline the fact that in the modern era, nothing short of a comprehensive, holistic, and totally proactive approach to cybersecurity will suffice.
+All of these trends together help underline that nothing short of a comprehensive, holistic, and proactive approach to cybersecurity will suffice in the modern era.
 Technology has expanded what is possible in terms of the work you’re doing on a daily basis.
-However, it has also dramatically exposed the volume of threats that you’re exposed to and the opportunities that malicious individuals have to take advantage of you and your business.
+However, it has also dramatically exposed the volume of threats you’re exposed to and the opportunities that malicious individuals have to take advantage of you and your business.

-It’s also a large part of why, at Datcom, we’ve gone to great lengths to offer the back-up and disaster recovery, network security and other cybersecurity-related solutions that organisations like yours can depend on.
-In the modern era, it’s no longer possible to prevent yourself from becoming the target of a cyber attack.
+It’s also a large part of why, at Datcom, we’ve gone to great lengths to offer the backup and disaster recovery, network security and other cybersecurity-related solutions that organisations like yours can depend on.
+In the modern era, preventing yourself from becoming the target of a cyber attack is no longer possible.
 What you can do is prevent yourself from becoming a victim – which is exactly what we want to help you accomplish.

-If you’d like to more information about the major cybersecurity trends that you should be aware of in 2019 and beyond, or if you’d like to learn more about how we can help protect and fortify your own infrastructure, contact Datcom today.
+If you’d like more information about the significant cybersecurity trends that you should be aware of in 2019 and beyond, or if you’d like to learn more about how we can help protect and fortify your infrastructure, contact Datcom today.